WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

   - All of this would not be necessary if we could style the caret of the `select`.
 Damn you browser styles!

   - You can **remove the caret with the `appearance` property**.

+## Flexbox

+- Another layout mode, **very relevant, even in the context of CSS Grid**.

+- Deals with **a single axis, be it the Y or X axis**.

+- You apply the `flexbox` value to the `display` property.

+  - If you do so, **this will affect the children of a given element and not the element with the `display: flexbox` declaration**.

+### Directions and Alignment

+- You can set the **primary axis by using the `flex-direction` property**.
+By default, it has a value of `row`.

+  - To control how elements align in relation to **primary axis**, use the `justify-content` property.

+  - To control how elements align in relation to **secondary axis**, use the `align-items` property.

+#### Alignment tricks

+- Use the **`baseline` value** to align text in relation to the biggest text in a given row.

+  - Do not be afraid of nesting `flexbox` declarations.
+For example, if you wish to use `baseline` and then center the elements, yoy have to nest the `flexbox` declarations.

+- Use the `align-self` (secondary axis) to manipulate a given child.

+  - Keep in mind that **`justify-self` (primary axis) DOES NOT exist**.

+### Growing and shrinking

+- In **the `flexbox` model, the `width` and the `height` properties are more like suggestions (by default)**.
+The element can shrink to a size which is less than the `width`.

+  - Since, depending on the `flex-direction` you operate on different axis, **use flex-basis instead of `width` or `height` as it takes into the account the `flex-direction` property**.

+- The `flex-shrink` controls how much a given element will shrink in relation to other elements.
+Keep in mind that **the shrinking only happens up to a `min-content` threshold!**.
+After that, the box will overflow.

+  - You can achieve a neat effect where it seems like some elements start to shrink first, by using a very high `flex-shrink` value.
+It is an illusion.
+Remember that the setting is a ratio, other elements are shrinking as well, it is just that they shrink very slowly.

+- Using the `flex-grow` will cause the element to **consume a ratio of available space**.
+If no other elements have that property, it will consume all available space.

+#### The "flex" shorthand

+- The `flex: 1` declaration **is NOT a shorthand for `flex-grow: 1`**.

+  - It is a combination of three properties, and in the nutshell, it **allows you to ensure that children share the same amount of space** (the `flex-grow: 1` also takes the content into the account, so despite setting the `flex-grow:1` on all children, you might end up with different widths).

+    - The `flex: 1` expands to the following.

+      ```css
+        flex-grow: 1;
+        flex-shrink: 1;
+        flex-basis: 0%;
+      ```

+      The `flex-basis` is crucial here.
+If the width is 0, then we can evenly distribute space, even if the content of the children is different.